 The complexity of achieving both objectives at once presents a significant challenge even to the most advanced companies in innovation.
 In addition, each type of innovation presents its unique set of challenges.

-Exhibit 3.
-Challenges by Type of Innovation
+The Challenges of Innovation